-If you like, truss the bird before roasting it — that is, tie it with butcher’s twine to keep the legs close to the body.
-This is not an essential step, but it does make the chicken slightly easier to handle, and it helps hold the stuffing in if you’ve stuffed the chicken.
+If you're roasting a whole chicken that's not been spatchcocked (see above), you can truss the bird before roasting it — that is, tie it with butcher's twine to keep the legs close to the body.
+This is not an essential step, but it does make the chicken slightly easier to handle, and it helps hold the stuffing in if you've stuffed the chicken.

 - To truss a chicken, cut about a 3-foot length of heatproof butcher's twine.

 - Lay the chicken on a clean surface with the breast facing up.